dythornsberry/ChristmasNWLight/replit.md

   - Sitewide Organization schema in App.tsx with logo, contact info, social profiles, service areas, and founding date
   - FAQPage and LocalBusiness schema markup on FAQ page with embedded Review/AggregateRating data
   - 6 individual Google reviews embedded in LocalBusiness schema for star rating rich snippets
-  - City-specific LocalBusiness schemas with accurate geo coordinates for each of 6 city pages
+  - City-specific LocalBusiness schemas with accurate geo coordinates for each of 6 city pages (Seattle, Bellevue, Kirkland, Woodinville, Bothell, Kenmore)
   - VideoObject schema markup for 6 YouTube videos on gallery page (compliant with Google's structured data guidelines)
   - Descriptive alt text on all 21 gallery images for AI understanding and accessibility
   - Service area coverage for all 14 cities with 6 dedicated city landing pages